vanphuc1201/tp/docs/UserGuide.md

 * Both `GROUP_INDEX` and `CONTACT_INDEX` **must be positive integers** 1, 2, 3, …​
 * `CONTACT_INDEX` can be one or multiple contact indexes
-* `CONTACT_INDEX` are taken from the currently displayed contact list
+* `CONTACT_INDEX` are taken from the current displayed contact list
-* To input more than one index, separate each index with a new prefix c/ e.g. `c/1` or `c/1 c/2 c/3`
+* To input more than one index, separate each index with a new prefix `c/` e.g. `c/1` or `c/1 c/2 c/3`

 Examples: